walshg3/CSIS-4800-MACHINE-LEARNING/README.md

 # CSIS-4800-MACHINE-LEARNING

-This Repo is for an independent study I had the opportunity to take part it my final semester during undergrad.
+This Repo is for an independent study I had the opportunity to take part in during my final semester of undergrad.
 The study was to learn the field of Machine Learning at my own pace throughout the Semester.
-I used a variety of resources and textbooks to gain more knowledge on the topic.
+I used a variety of online courses and textbooks to gain more knowledge on the topic.
 I will link all sources I used and give proper credit as work is uploaded.
 So far a list of resources used are:

 - [Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/machinelearning/)
 - [Google Developers Machine Learning Recipes with Josh Gordon](https://goo.gl/KewA03)